Image of clouds, a lock, a folder, and a shield to illustrate zero trust security

 Implementing a Zero Trust Architecture

-This paradigm shift treats every user, device, and application as a potential source of threat until their trustworthiness is established.
-As a consequence, the very essence of security undergoes a transformative evolution.
-Continuous verification and a stringent emphasis on granting the least privilege access become the cornerstone of this new security landscape.
-By adopting the Zero Trust Architecture, organizations usher in a new era of proactive and resilient cybersecurity that is adaptable and equipped to counter the most cunning of threats.
+Zero trust strategy treats every user, device, and application as a potential source of threat until their trustworthiness is established.
+It uses continuous verification and a stringent emphasis on granting the least privilege access to protect information and systems.
+By adopting the Zero Trust Architecture, organizations can enjoy proactive and resilient cybersecurity that is adaptable and equipped to counter the most cunning of threats.

 See BigID in Action